jundalisay/spblist/content/en/research/paracelsus/nature/book-03/chapter-02.md

 The preservation of Salts.

-Salts are to bee preserved in a hot dry place, and in woodden vessells, not in Glasse, Stone, or Metalls: for in those they are dissolved and become a Water, and an Amalgama which cannot be in Wood.
+Salts are to bee preserved in a hot dry place, and in woodden vessells, not in Glasse, Stone, or metals: for in those they are dissolved and become a Water, and an Amalgama which cannot be in Wood.

 The preservation of liquors with oils.